Experience ANIP before reading the whole spec.

 How ANIP compares

 ANIP is not a replacement for HTTP, gRPC, or MCP.
-It adds the execution context layer that those protocols don't provide.
+It adds a governed execution contract above transport, tool discovery, and tool-call schemas.

 | Capability | REST / OpenAPI | MCP | ANIP |